MysteriousJ/Image/README.md

 # Usage
-`#include "Image.h"` in one for your project's translation units.
+`#include "Image.h"` in one of your project's translation units.
 See the `test_*` files for libraries to link on each platform.

 # Supported Image Formats
 ||Windows|MacOS/iOS|Linux|